google/prediction_framework/README.md

 ### “I receive the following error: The Cloud Firestore API is not available for Datastore Mode projects.”

 Have you enabled the Native mode of Firestore?

+### “The process has not triggered or failed due to temporary Cloud Function unavailability.”

+We only saw this error twice in 8 months, but you it could be circumvented by setting an alarm on logging/user/cloudfunction_errors [RATE] with the following policy "Any logging.googleapis.com/user/cloudfunction_errors stream increases by 1% for greater than 5 minutes".
+When the alarm triggers, you could use the backfill process to reprocess the missing data.